jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 >   mention African Americans and women*) had something to gain from the
 >   diffusion of political rights

-## Rights v.
-Privilege
+## Rights versus Privileges

-> - Throughout the ex-colonies, political leaders put forward several
+> - In former colonies, various political leaders presented multiple
->   different arguments to justify the retention of restrictions,
+>   justifications for maintaining limitations on voting rights,
->   particularly property restrictions, on the franchise.
+>   especially those related to property ownership.
-> - Implicit in these arguments was the claim that voting was not a
+> - Central to these justifications was the assertion that the act of
->   *right* but a *privilege*, one that the state could legitimately
+>   voting constitutes a *privilege*, not a *right*, thereby allowing
->   grant or curtail in its own interest.
+>   the state to lawfully bestow or restrict it based on its interests.

 ## Franchise and Suffrage